 Is there a reward?

 When you decide to learn a new skill, the reward of getting better converts the stress into the good kind, Bell points out.
 Other examples: planning a wedding, becoming pregnant, going back to college—these are stressful events, but the rewards are huge.
 (Read about 10 fast fixes to manage stress.)

 Anytime you put the word chronic in front of something, the definition tends to be negative—and this is especially true of stress.
 If the challenge is something you can power through, that’s an indication it’s good stress.
 “If the same stressor keeps returning, the negative effects may well accumulate,” says Dixon.
 Chronic stress is linked to numerous health issues, such as weight gain, high blood pressure, and heart disease.

 The good kind motivates us and helps us build self-esteem, much like resistance training helps us to build muscle, observes Fruehauf.
 “In fact, cultivating the good kind is essential for us to thrive.”
 And there are many ways to cultivate it.
 “You can cultivate it by taking on increasingly difficult demands at work,” Rodrigue suggests.
 Traveling also cultivates the good kind, points out therapist Kimberly Hershenson.
 “So can starting an exciting new job or embarking on a new relationship,” Hershenson says.

 When stress tends to be bad

 Personal tragedy, big financial losses, illness, being forced to move, getting fired—any unplanned, life-changing event is going to come with plenty of distress, says Kaiser.
-Natural disasters also play a role; O’Gorman points to the California wildfires.
-Here’s an inspiring story of survival even in the midst, and aftermath, of a terrible house fire.
+This includes the Covid-19 pandemic as well as natural disasters also play a role; O’Gorman points to the California wildfires.

 Managing bad stress